davida26/photo-sharing-app/README.md

-# photo-sharing-app
+# Real Time Photo Sharing App
-Demo of a real time photo sharing app with pusher and cloudinary
+Demo of a real time photo sharing app with Pusher and Cloudinary